babylonlabs-io/cosmos-bsn-contracts/docs/cosmos-bsn-integration.md

 > contract will orchestrate the initialization of the other three contracts.

-For detailed instructions on instantiating the Babylon contract and registering the instantiated Cosmos BSN contracts in the Babylon SDK module, refer to [`docs/contract-instantiation.md`](./contract-instantiation.md).
+For detailed instructions on instantiating the Babylon contract and registering the instantiated Cosmos BSN contracts in the Babylon SDK Module `x/babylon`, refer to [`docs/contract-instantiation.md`](./contract-instantiation.md).

 On success, the Babylon contract will automatically: